-The Law School has formally established 14 dual degree programs with 13 graduate schools/departments within the University of Michigan system in which students may pursue a JD and companion graduate degree.
+The Law School has formally established 18 dual degree programs with 10 graduate schools/departments within the University of Michigan system in which students may pursue a JD and companion graduate degree.
 These include:

 Ad hoc dual degree programs are also an option.
 A few examples of areas of interest around which students have recently designed their own dual programs include American culture, kinesiology, and philosophy.

 Horace H. Rackham School of Graduate Studies should be consulted for more complete information.
 Special attention should be given to the requirements for such graduate degrees.
 Requirements may include special language facility, advanced study in science, and additional terms at the University.
 The following statement has been issued by the Horace H. Rackham School of Graduate Studies: